 Discolored, yellow teeth can take away your confidence and force you to hide your smile.
-At Alpine Dental and Wellness in Monroe, Washington, professional teeth whitening services are available to restore your teeth to a brilliant, sparkling white.
+At Alpine Dental in Monroe, Washington, professional teeth whitening services are available to restore your teeth to a brilliant, sparkling white.
 Book your teeth whitening appointment online today and get back to showing off your best smile.

 Numerous factors affect the color of your teeth and can cause the tooth’s surface to darken or yellow.
 Some of the most common determinants include: